-We have seen it happen many times before where another lender from a reputable company had issued a preapproval letter without going nano deep in terms of analyzing the borrower’s income, assets, debt, credit, employment history, things of that nature.
+We have seen it happen many times before where another lender from a reputable company had issued a preapproval letter without going nano-deep in terms of analyzing the borrower’s income, assets, debt, credit, employment history, and things of that nature.
 We will typically ask a few more questions than others will and we will run this by underwriting which is most important.

 Most lenders, especially in a busy competitive market such as the bay area, will not underwrite a buyer’s loan until they are already in contract on a home.
 Talk about not putting the cart before the horse.
 We want to put the cart before the horse.
 We want to make sure the borrower has been underwritten and approved before they are even making an offer on a home.

 As a seller, before you accept an offer from a buyer, it would behoove you to make sure that the buyer has been approved by an underwriter with underwriting approvals.
 The file has already been scrutinized and thoroughly reviewed by an underwriter so there will be no surprises.
 There will be no horror stories of:

 - There was a derogatory incident on the credit report years ago that is coming up now that is biting us in the rear.

 - You switched jobs six months ago and your debt-to-income ratios are too high.

 - Reserves, we can’t count this type of account toward your reserves so you don’t have enough assets to qualify for this.

 What To Do If Home Loan Gets Denied